How Is Instant Coffee Made? (Amazing 9 Stage Process)

 The history of instant coffee

-The breakthrough came in 1937 when Nestlé scientist Max Morgenthaler invented a new method for producing soluble coffee using dried coffee extract together with soluble carbohydrates.
+Nestlé agreed and spent the next seven years developing an instant coffee that excelled in both flavor and solubility.
+A breakthrough came in 1937 when Nestlé scientist Max Morgenthaler invented a new method for producing soluble coffee.
+He combined dried coffee extract with soluble carbohydrates.

 Similar Posts